 Would you believe this free crochet bun beanie pattern (AKA ponytail hat) uses only single crochet and chain stitches?
 Despite it’s simple construction, the “cabled” look of this beanie is sure to dress up even the messiest of messy buns.
-As always, the free pattern is below or you can purchase the ad-free, printable PDF for $2.75 here.
+As always, the free pattern is below or you can purchase the ad-free, printable PDF here.

 Oh the crochet bun beanie.
 Outside of our little pocket of the internet, I’m sure no one has any idea what I’m talking about.
 But inside this warm, wooly corner of craft blogs and internet crocheters, bun beanies are hot.
 Hot.
 Hot.